-6.7 Once fully implemented, the supply of MDA from Fisher's wharf would in effect provide a substitution for provision of land-won sharp sand and gravel from Lydd.
-It is therefore necessary to ensure that the end uses of these materials and their markets are comparable, and that sufficient reserves of MDA are available.
-In terms of continuing supply to the existing market area, the Fishers Wharf development at Newhaven could provide for the western side of the Plan Area, and the Authorities consider that any market variations to the east could be compensated for with further imports at Rye Harbour as well as from Kent.
+- 6.15 If demand for aggregates in the Plan Area were to remain constant then the total rate of aggregates considered for provision over the Plan period would be around 0.7 mtpa.
+The Authorities are also required to assess the effect of demand changes on provision.
+To do this the Authorities have used projections of homes and infrastructure over the next decade.
+Calculations carried out for the Review (see Aggregates Data Technical Paper link) indicate that aggregate demand requirements could double, meaning that the total provision for the 15 year Plan Period (15 years from 2019, therefore to 2034) could be in the region of about 1.48 mtpa. - 6.16 Unused permitted capacity remains at all infrastructure and processing facilities which could be utilised in the future with the minimum of constraints.
+A significant amount of aggregates imported into Shoreham Port on the West Sussex side are consumed in the Plan Area and it is understood that additional unrestrained capacity remains at the Port.
+There is also further capacity available for the production of recycled and secondary material (see Aggregates Data Technical Paper link). - 6.17 In terms of quantity the supply of MDA from Fisher's wharf, once fully operational, would effectively provide an equivalent amount of aggregate to substitute for land-won sharp sand and gravel from Lydd where resources are near exhaustion.
+It is also necessary to ensure that the end uses of these materials and their markets are comparable, and that sufficient reserves of MDA are available.
+In terms of continuing supply to the existing market area, the Fishers Wharf development at Newhaven could provide for the western side of the Plan Area, and the Authorities consider that any market variations to the east could be compensated for by, for example, further imports using existing capacity at Rye Harbour as well as from Kent.
 The Crown Estate advises that marine aggregate is wholly interchangeable with land based sand and gravel, and can perform the same technical tasks.
-Reserves off the south coast of Sussex and Hampshire are plentiful (circa 100 million tonnes), with a life of 29 years at current levels of extraction.
+Reserves off the south coast of Sussex and Hampshire are circa 80 million tonnes with a life of 24 years at 10 year average levels of extraction.
+New capacity is also expected to come on stream in the very near future.
+The environmental impact of dredging is considered at the application stage of the Marine Licencing system which is determined by the Marine Management Organisation.